andreww/fox/DoX/str.md

  If a format is specified not conforming to either of the two forms above, a run-time error will be generated.

+#### Arrays and matrices

+All of the above types of data may be passed in as arrays and matrices as well.
+In this case, a string containing all the individual elements will be returned, ordered as they would be in memory, each element separated by a single space.

+If the data is character data, then there is an additional option to str, `delimiter` which may be any single-character string, and will replace a space as the delimiter.

+### wxml/wcml wrappers.

+All functions in wxml which can accept arbitrary data (roughly, wherever you put anything that is not an XML name; attribute values, pseudo-attribute values, character data) will take scalars, arrays, and matrices of any of the above data types, with `fmt=` and `delimiter=` optional arguments where appropriate.

+Similarly, wcml functions which can accept varied data will behave similarly.